 Well, they did attack, on 19 October 1864, robbing the three town banks simultaneously and netting $208,000.
 However, they did not burn the town down, as happens in the film as a revenge act for Sherman’s Shenandoah campaign, because the Greek fire they had did not work.
 Only one shack was damaged.

 They fled back across the Canadian border where, however, they were arrested and such money as remained (about $88,000) was confiscated and returned to St Albans.
 The Canadians decided that it had been an act of war so they would not extradite the culprits to the USA, and the men were freed.

 Young was excluded from President Andrew Johnson’s amnesty proclamation, however, and spent three years studying law and literature in Ireland and Scotland.
 When finally allowed back he became a noted lawyer in Kentucky.
 He founded the first orphanage for blacks in Louisville and a school for the blind.

 So much for the reality.
 The movie is all a bit more dramatic than that.
-Directed by Hugo Fregonese (who directed and/or wrote ten Westerns, Bs or European ones)
+It was directed by Hugo Fregonese (who directed and/or wrote ten Westerns, Bs or European ones).

-and written by Sydney Boehm from the Herbert Ravenal Sass novel Affair at St Albans, it was produced by an independent company and distributed by Twentieth Century Fox.
+It was written by Sydney Boehm from the Herbert Ravenal Sass novel Affair at St Albans, and produced by an independent company, distributed by Twentieth Century Fox.
 So it’s pretty much a B-Western.
 Still, it was shot by Lucien Ballard so there was quality there.

 And the cast was pretty good too.
 Heflin’s soldiers feature Peter Graves as the Captain, James Best and Claude Akins as lieutenants and Lee Marvin as the unreliable, violent soldier who nearly blows the whole thing.
 Actually, on the whole the Confederate raid is conducted with such incompetence it’s a wonder they got anything done at all.